wubo2180/Bo-Wu.github.io/_pages/about.md

 ---

-I completed my undergraduate studies at **Zhongnan University of Economics and Law** and earned my Ph.D. from **Renmin University of China**.
-Currently, I am conducting research at the **Xiangjiang Laboratory**.
-My primary research focus is on **Graph Neural Network (GNN) algorithms and their applications**, aiming to explore efficient processing and analysis methods for graph-structured data.
-I am particularly interested in applying these methods to complex system modeling, social network analysis, recommendation systems, and other practical domains.
-Through continuous research and practice, I strive to advance the development of GNN technologies and provide smarter, more efficient solutions to real-world problems.
+# Dr. Wu Bo

+## Academic Background
+- **Ph.D.** in Computer application technology, Renmin University of China.
+- **Research Interests:** Graph neural network algorithms and their applications.

+## Current Position
+- **Lecturer**, Xiangjiang Laboratory, China.
+  - Teaching and research in graph neural networks and their applications in various domains.
+  - Actively involved in cutting-edge research projects and collaborations.

+## Research Focus
+- **Graph Neural Network Algorithms:** Developing advanced algorithms for graph-structured data analysis and optimization.
+- **Applications:** Implementing graph neural networks in real-world scenarios, such as social network analysis, recommendation systems, and knowledge graphs.
+- **Collaborations:** Working with industry and academic partners to address challenges in graph-based machine learning.

+## Publications
+- [List a few key publications in APA or IEEE format, if applicable]
+  Example:
+  - Wu, B., et al. (Year). *Title of the paper*.
+Journal Name, Volume(Issue), Page Range.
+DOI.
+  - Wu, B., et al. (Year). *Title of the conference paper*.
+In *Proceedings of Conference Name* (pp. Page Range).
+DOI.

+## Contact Information
+- **Email:** bowuchn@163.com
+- **LinkedIn:** [Your LinkedIn Profile, if applicable]
+- **Google Scholar:** [Your Google Scholar Profile, if applicable]
+- **ORCID:** [Your ORCID ID, if applicable]

+---

+*Dedicated to advancing research in graph neural networks and their applications to solve complex real-world problems.*